 Veteran's Day

-The Ohio School for the Deaf and Ohio State School for the Blind shall observe Veterans Day on either a Friday or Monday when the actual day of the holiday falls on a Tuesday, Wednesday, or Thursday.
+The ODBES shall observe Veterans Day on either a Friday or Monday when the actual day of the holiday falls on a Tuesday, Wednesday, or Thursday.
 Veterans Day shall be observed as set forth in the school calendar.